rockyCheung/private-box/README.md

-private box is application for help people remember secret code.
+private box is application that help users to manage their passwords.